encoreshao/encoreshao/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Lead Software Engineer at <a href='https://ekohe.com'>Ekohe</a> and coding stuffs.
 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Web Development and Open Source as hobbies.

 ### Tech Languages